Personal Injury

 The Prevalence of Motor Vehicle Injury Settlements

-In the vast majority of motor vehicle injury cases, settlements are the primary method of resolving claims.
+The vast majority of motor vehicle injury cases are resolved by settlement.
 It is estimated that 90-95% of personal injury claims arising from car accidents are settled out of court before reaching trial.
 Several factors contribute to this high rate of settlement:

 Time Efficiency

 Settling a case is generally much faster than going to court.
-Trials can take months, if not years, to resolve, while settlements can be reached in a matter of weeks or months.
+Trials can take months, if not years, to resolve, while settlements can be reached in a matter of weeks or months, depending on the complexity of the case and the severity of injuries.
 For both plaintiffs and defendants, settlements provide a quicker resolution, avoiding lengthy litigation.

 Lower Costs